National rifle team

 A national rifle team is a traveling competitive marksmanship team from a country.
-Several countries field a national rifle team, such as Belgium, Canada, China, Denmark, Finland, France, Great Britain, Greece, Italy, Netherlands, Norway, Russia, Sweden, Switzerland, and the United States.
-Competitions are often a week long and have international participants.
+Multiple countries field a national rifle team, such as Belgium, Canada, China, Denmark, Finland, France, Great Britain, Greece, Italy, Netherlands, Norway, Russia, Sweden, Switzerland, and the United States.
+Competitions are usually a week long and have international participants.

 The National Rifle Team match was also the name of a competition held in the United States beginning in 1902 and often had international participation.

 Canadian National Rifle Team

-Oronhyatekha was on the team in 1871 and Rufus Carter was on the team in 1897.
+Oronhyatekha was on the team in 1871, and Rufus Carter was on the team in 1897.
 They participated in international competitions.
 The Canadian National Rifle Team became a coed team.
 The team competed internationally, such as in Mexico City in 1979 and at the National Shooting Centre in Bisley, England in 2003.
 The team used the C12A1 rifle with iron sights in 2003.

 Great Britain

 At one time, Sir Henry St John Halford was the captain of the British National Rifle Team.